cplax14/sawyers_rpg_game/tasks/tasks-prd-sawyers-rpg-game.md

     - Scaffolding: `GameState.world.currentStoryPath` computed via `StoryData.calculateStoryBranch(storyFlags)` on init, on flag changes, and after choices
   - [x] 9.4 Create story choice interface and consequence system (MVP)
     - Choices rendered as buttons; outcomes summarized via toast; auto-save on apply
-  - [ ] 9.5 Implement ending trigger conditions and cutscenes
+  - [x] 9.5 Implement ending trigger conditions and cutscenes
   - [ ] 9.6 Add story content for 2-4 hours of gameplay per playthrough
+    - [x] 9.6.a Add two mid-game events with flags and unlocks (mystic_grove_discovery, ruins_puzzle)
+    - [x] 9.6.b Expand additional branches and areas with more events and outcomes

 - [ ] 10.0 Game Balance and Testing
   - [ ] 10.1 Balance character class stats and abilities